D2I-Group/dmmv/README.md

 3. **Download the datasets**
     - You can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/drive/folders/1vE0ONyqPlym2JaaAoEe0XNDR8FS_d322) provided by [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
     - Then place the downloaded data in the folder `./dataset`.
-    - Here is a summary of supported datasets.
+    - Here is a summary of the benchmark datasets.

     <p align="center">
         <img src="./image/table1.png" alt="table1" width="90%">